To Bundle or Not Bundle?

 February 5, 2019 / General, Industrial Networks, Best Practices

-If you recently attended the BICSI Winter Conference in Orlando, picked up an industry publication or participated in a webinar, you’ve probably been exposed to plenty of information on PoE and its effect on cabling plants.
+If you have recently attended a conference, picked up an industry publication, or participated in a webinar, you’ve probably been exposed to plenty of information on PoE and its effect on cabling plants.
 By now, you may even be tired of hearing about heat rise in bundles of cables that are delivering remote power to devices and how this can cause insertion loss, degrade the cable and impact Ethernet transmission.

 But despite all the talk about PoE and heat rise in bundles, whether to bundle or not to bundle remains the question for some.
 Thankfully, there’s a simple answer.